drashmk/WiFi-Filter/readme.md

 ## Limitations

-Currently works on AOSP Lollipop ROMs, it will be really cool if it will work on others also (Touchwiz, Sense, Android 4+).
+Requires Android 4.1+.
+Works best on AOSP ROMs, but it should also work fine on Touchwiz, Sense, LG UI,...

-Pull request is appreciated.
+Please report issues on the XDA thread.

 ## You like my work?